ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/source/warehouse-how-to-convert-existing-locations-to-warehouse-locations.md

 ---
-    title: How to Convert Existing Locations to Warehouse Locations | Microsoft Docs
+title: Convert Existing Locations to Warehouse Locations
 description: You can enable an existing inventory location to use zones and bins and to operate as a warehouse location.
 author: SorenGP

-    ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords:
+ms.search.form: 15
 ms.date: 04/01/2021
 ms.author: edupont

 ---
 # Convert Existing Locations to Warehouse Locations